pipe-cd/pipecd/docs/rfcs/0004-ecs-deployment.md

   pipeline:
     stages:
       # Deploy the workloads of CANARY variant with the number of
-      # workload of CANARY variant is the same with PRIMARY variant.
+      # workload for CANARY variant is the same as PRIMARY variant.
       # But this is still receiving no traffic.
       - name: ECS_CANARY_ROLLOUT
         with: